intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 w:C:vi ii V I{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

 **Again, we ask the same questions.
 Were you able to correctly add the iii chord using your voice-leading rules?
-Is it correct to explain the voice-leading of the progression using chordal members or scale degrees?**
+Is it more accurate to explain the voice-leading of the progression using chordal members or scale degrees?**

 {% capture ex4 %}X:4
 T:Adding the iii chord